Crezdon Butler: Washington Redskins

 On September 1, 2012, the Washington Redskins claimed Butler off waivers.
 After playing in only two games, he was waived-injured on September 25 after suffering a hamstring injury in Week 2 against the Cincinnati Bengals.

-Arizona Cardinals (II)
+Arizona Cardinals (second stint)

 The Cardinals re-signed Butler on October 9, 2012, but released him a week later.
 He re-signed with the Arizona Cardinals on October 23, 2012, and was assigned to the practice squad.

 Buffalo Bills

 On November 7, 2012, Butler was signed from the Cardinal's practice squad, joining the Buffalo Bills active roster.
 He dressed in five games for the Bills, recording three tackles and a forced fumble against the New York Jets in Week 17.
 He was released on August 30, 2013.

 San Diego Chargers

 He was signed by the San Diego Chargers on September 17, 2013.
 Butler was released on August 29, 2014.

 Tampa Bay Buccaneers

 The Tampa Bay Buccaneers signed Butler on September 10, 2014, to replace the injured Mike Jenkins.
 Butler made his first career NFL start against the Baltimore Ravens on October 12, 2014.
 Tampa Bay released Butler on December 16.
 During his time with Tampa Bay, he made three starts and recorded 14 tackles.